 Typing this out and thinking about it over a few weeks has made me more sympathetic towards political radicals (who I in general do not like).
 I think I’ve hit upon something they often feel: “We don’t want to make our points in a way the squares can accept from their perspective!
 We want everyone else to adopt our perspective!
 It’s better!
 It’s correct!”

 Is what I’m saying here any different?
 Or is it just that I disagree with political radicals and don’t want to adopt their perspective but I do want everyone else to adopt mine?
-Yes, partly.
+Yes, fine.
+Guilty.
 Now, I do think politics is more subjective than philosophy and science of mind and behavior, so the “it really is like this!” argument is less compelling coming from them.
 But it rings a little hollow when I think about it more.
 It’s not enough to dismiss the similarities.

 My “defense” in the end is this: I’m not saying we should adopt the outside, analytical view in place of the inside, intuitive view.
-We should understand that it brings insights that can’t be had from the inside and solves problems we can’t even see.
+But we should understand that it brings insights that can’t be had from the inside and solves problems we can’t even see.
 And we should do the same with politically radical ideologies: not adopt them wholesale, but recognize that they form valuable complements to the status quo and can help us see things otherwise invisible.

 As it is, in public life, the scientific, outside view of ourselves and our societies is underappreciated.
 That ought to change.
 Most importantly of course by granting higher social status to those who hold them… 🙂